mattermost/docs/source/process/community-process.rst

     - Sales Responsibility - Enterprise Edition:

-      - Responds to the issues and close them off after release date.
+      - Responds to the issues and closes them after release date.

-      - `Spreadsheet <https://docs.google.com/spreadsheets/d/1nljd4cFh-9MXF4DxlUnC8b6bdqijkvi8KHquOmK8M6E/edit#gid=0>`_ to track UserVoice issues to be announced in upcoming releases.
+      - Updates `Spreadsheet <https://docs.google.com/spreadsheets/d/1nljd4cFh-9MXF4DxlUnC8b6bdqijkvi8KHquOmK8M6E/edit#gid=0>`_ to track UserVoice issues to be announced in upcoming releases.

-3. `Community Channel <https://pre-release.mattermost.com/core/channels/community>`_: GitHub Issues with Activity Older than 7 days that have not been created by Mattermost staff
+3. `Contributors Channel <https://pre-release.mattermost.com/core/channels/tickets>`_: GitHub Issues with Activity Older than 7 days that have not been created by Mattermost staff

   - Description: